A Pitch Deck Sample: Full Breakdown of an Investor Deck

 Remember, rounds of capital typically fund 18-24 months of operations, so this slide should outline a growth plan—a marketing strategy to reach the next fundable milestone.

-Pitch Deck Template, Go-to-market Strategy slide example
+Pitch Deck Sample, Go-to-Market Strategy slide example

 Slide 17: